gramener/gramex/gramex/apps/guide/roadmap.md

 - Monitoring & logging report usage
 - Mechanism to add configuration / settings pages
 - Improved test coverage

-# Features

-This is a work-in-progress list of features on the Gramex 1.0 roadmap.

 ## App packaging